jkrumbiegel/jkrumbiegel.github.io_franklin/pages/2021-05-20-reading-data-from-web.md

 Here's the final code, afterwards I'll go through the different statements one by one.

+The versions used were CSV v0.8.4, Chain v0.4.5 and DataFrames v1.1.1 with Julia 1.6.

 ```julia
 using Chain, DataFrames, CSV, Downloads